spacecataz/swmf_runfiles/May2024/README.md

 Solar wind propagation:

-Wind HO level MFI and H1 level SWE data were downloaded from CDAWeb.
+Wind H0 level MFI and H1 level SWE data were downloaded from CDAWeb.
 These two files were handed to `resample_sw.py` which removed bad data, replaced them with NaNs, converted velocity from GSE to GSM coordinates, calculated temperature from thermal velocity (W), and